Real Estate Listing Promotion Playbook For Faster Sales And Future Listings

 What type of listing content usually performs worst?

 Generic copy that reads like a template and posts that show only the front of the house tend to underperform.
 Buyers scroll past vague lines about charm and potential.
-Specific hooks, lifestyle details, and proof of upgrades usually beat long fluffy descriptions that could apply to any home in your market.
+Specific hooks, lifestyle details, smart photo order, and proof of upgrades usually beat long fluffy descriptions that could apply to any home in your market.

 When should I increase my listing marketing spend?